This double CD contains the soundtracks of four of the early episodes of

 .

-There are no bonuses contained on these CDs.
+There is no bonus material contained on these CDs.

-Although the music is more than 30 years old, this double CD is still a very good choice, especially at that low price.
+Although the music is more than 30 years old, this double CD is still a very good choice, especially at its low price.
 If you loved TOS, you'll love this CD!

-This is not simply the soundtrack of the first Star Trek movie, but it's a
+This double CD is not simply the soundtrack of the first Star Trek movie,

 The second CD, Inside Star Trek with Gene Roddenberry